-As mentioned above, health-leaning stores, such as Whole Foods, Fresh Thyme Market, and Sprouts, sell nooch in the bulk bins section (and sometimes available prepackaged elsewhere in the store).
+As mentioned above, health-leaning stores, such as Whole Foods, Fresh Thyme Market, and Sprouts, sell it in the bulk bins section (and sometimes available prepackaged elsewhere in the store).
 Amazon sells several brands as well, many available as part of Prime.
-I’ve purchased the Sari Foods brand in the past — good stuff.

-I usually buy my nutritional yeast from Whole Foods’ bulk bin section (which is often the Red Star brand), refilling my 1-1/2 cup, airtight storage container every 6 weeks or so.
+I sometimes buy my nutritional yeast from Whole Foods’ bulk bin section (which is often the Red Star brand), refilling my 1-1/2 cup, airtight storage container every 6 weeks or so.

 How do you store nutritional yeast?

 Nutritional yeast will last about a year when packed in an airtight bag or container and stored in a cool, dry location (such as the kitchen pantry or a cabinet that’s not above the stove).
 Frozen, it will last up to two years.